New York Spring Warbler Migration Tour

 Physical Rating: Moderate, walking, light hiking.

-What: Follow the warbler migration up the Hudson River from New York City to Fort Edward.
+What: Follow the warbler migration from New York City up the Hudson River into New York State.

 Group Size: Max 10 plus 2 leaders

 1. The Secret of Central Park.
 Did you know The Audubon Society calls New York City’s Central Park one of the best places in the United States for bird watching?
 We add expert birding guides for up-to-the-minute inside warbler-spotting intel.

 2. Twenty Warbler Species in One Day plus various other resident and migrating song birds, woodpeckers, and our resident hawks is about average for the spring migration in Central Park.